-The repository is automatically updated daily from Travis CI, which means if a new version of a source R package appears on CRAN, its binary package should be available in this repository in less than 24 hours (if it satisfied the above conditions).
+The repository is automatically updated daily from Github Action, which means if a new version of a source R package appears on CRAN, its binary package should be available in this repository in less than 24 hours (if it satisfies the above conditions).

 Instructions on system dependencies

 Some packages only require system dependencies at the build time, e.g., the R package xml2 requires the brew package